lukasaerik/solvent_exposure/README.md

 Simple tools to handle pdbs/mmcifs and calculate solvent exposure scores

 ## Installation

+Software dependencies: Python (tested on 3.13.9) and the packages listed below.
+Tested on Python 3.13.9 on Windows 11, Mac OS Sequioa and Tahoe, and Ubuntu 24.04.1 LTS.
+With python installed, installation takes under 10 minutes on all computers tested.
+Hardware requirements: a standard computer with enough RAM to support the atomic models provided.

 ### In python

 I recommend running this in its own environment.
 I will give examples for Anaconda/Miniconda, but use your own systems and pip if preferred.